golemfactory/golem-wiki/Products/gWASM/Quick-start.md

 Let's try and build our "hello world!" app.

-#### Standalone

-You can get the full source code of the app from the [github/golemfactory/hello-gwasm-runner](https://github.com/golemfactory/hello-gwasm-runner) repo.
-Then, you can build it using standard
-`cargo build` command
+Now you can build it using standard `cargo build` command

 ```
 cargo build --release